fedesegala/mnistfromscratch/README.md

 The goal is to understand the mechanics of neural networks without relying on high-level libraries like TensorFlow or PyTorch.

 ---
+## Project Presentation
+The folder `Project Presentation` contains both the slides and the video presentation of this project

 ## 🔹 1.
 Running the Project with **uv** (recommended)